commitdev/docs/docs/eps/ep-first-2-weeks.md

  - [ ] Familiarize yourself with [EP Expectations](https://docs.commit.dev/eps/ep-expectations)

- - [ ] Introduce yourself in the [#community-intros](https://commitdev.slack.com/archives/C03FEARKZ3L) Slack channel

-  Include a few bullets about yourself & your interests by answering these  questions:

- -   Where are you from?

- -   What are you masterful at/what can you teach others?

- -   What do you want to learn?

- -   Why are you excited about joining the Commit Community?

  - [ ] Update your LinkedIn Profile

  Update your LinkedIn using [this guide](https://docs.google.com/document/d/1Fa9-vQwBXfgj19l5ftXQihua7f8zg-dIPzl12J7g2Xs/edit?usp=sharing)!
 Your LinkedIn profile will be shared with SPs when introductions are made during the matchmaking process.